 - Tom Warren of The Verge was less positive, writing “The Xbox Series S is a small console with big potential and a whole lot of questions left unanswered for now.”
 He criticized the lack of storage and 1080p target resolution among other things.
 Although he saw it as a perfectly capable console, his ultimate takeaway was that it doesn’t yet live up to the promise of next-gen consoles.

 - Eurogamer‘s Richard Leadbetter loved the design of the Series S, writing “The form factor is simply irresistible, the design is nigh-on perfect.”
 However, he wasn’t sure how useful it would be to core gamers.
 Although a capable “game pass machine,” it falls short of all other consoles.
-When taking storage into account, he things the PS5 Digital Edition could be a better deal — provided you can find one to buy.
+When taking storage into account, he thinks the PS5 Digital Edition could be a better deal — provided you can find one to buy.

 - Nick Pino and Adam Vjestica of TechRadar gave the console just three and a half stars (out of five).
 They wrote that it’s a decent option for budget-conscious gamers who want to try next-gen, but stopped short of recommending the upgrade for core gamers.
-“If you’ve already got the Xbox One X and a 4K display at home however, we suggest considering the Xbox Series X instead.”
+“If you’ve already got the Xbox One X and a 4K display at home, however, we suggest considering the Xbox Series X instead.”

 - Ryan McCaffrey of IGN called the Xbox Series S the “Game Pass machine.”
 He wrote that it offers solid day-one value when paired with Game Pass, but may struggle in the long-term.
 Still, he thinks the console has a place for some, writing “The Series S is an excellent second console, like if you want something for a kid who plays on a smaller screen…”